Teams change – get used to it

 How to not make daily operations suffer

-Here’s 4 tips to ensure your daily operations, bottom line and customers will not suffer when there’s shifts in your team:
+Here’s 4 tips to ensure your daily operations, bottom line and customers will not suffer when there’s shifts in your team.
+And it will help you in any stage of building your SaaS business:

 1. Use the right collaboration tools